phpguru/shared-environment/readme.md

 ## Usage

 1. Clone the repository to ~/.shenv,
-1. Set PROJECT_HOME to point to your projects folder, e.g. /home/<YOUR_USER>/Projects
+1. Set PROJECT_HOME to point to your projects folder, e.g. /home/<YOUR-USER>/Projects
-1. Set the DOCKER_HOME environment variable to /home/<YOUR-USER>/Projects/AdviNow/docker-development
+1. Set the DOCKER_HOME environment variable to /home/<YOUR-USER>/Projects/<YOUR-PROJECT>
-1. Add the below code to your ~/.bashrc (Linux) or ~/.bash_profile (Mac)
+1. Add the below code to your ~/.bashrc (Linux) or ~/.bash_profile (Mac) or ~/.zshrc (M1/M2 Mac)
 1. Reload your terminal or `source ~/.bashrc`
+1. Once this is done, you can forever more just use the 'c' alias (see better_clear)

 ```
 for file in ~/.shenv/*.sh;